top of page

 What is Pride Month?

-Pride Month honors the identity, rights and inclusion of LGBTQ people in our nation, celebrating their place in American history and future.
-As the month’s name implies, it’s a time of pride, affirmation and celebration for who you are, as well as political advocacy to further inclusivity.
+Pride Month honors the LGBTQ people in our nation, celebrating their place in American history and future.
+As the month’s name implies, it’s a time of pride and celebration for who you are.

 Throughout the month of June, communities and organizations celebrate the voices and culture of LGBTQ people through marches, parades, political activism, performances and celebrations of life to those who lost their lives to HIV/AIDS.